CurtisNewbie/kube-notes/README.md

         - containerPort: 80
 ```

-Then we use kubectl to create the kubenetes object:
+Then we use kubectl to create the kubernetes object:

 ```sh
 # we can also use 'kubectl create -f deployment.yaml' (they are different kind of cmds tho)